 The actuarial methods and assumptions were selected by the TRS Board of Trustees based upon analysis and recommendations by the system's actuary.
 The Board of Trustees has sole authority to determine the actuarial assumptions used for the plan.
-The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2020.
+The actuarial methods and assumptions used in the determination of the total pension liability are primarily the same assumptions used in the actuarial valuation as of August 31, 2021 with the exception of the decrease in the discount rate from 7.25% to 7.00%.